harrika/library-svelte/README.md

-#ODIN JACASCRIPT:PROJECT Frameworks
+# An ODIN Project - JAVASCRIPT:Frameworks

-An implementation of hte odin library project

-using the Svelte js framework
+An implementation of the **Odin library project** from the Javascript curriculum using the Svelte js framework